zuozhenggh/learning-library/oci-library/developer-adoption/labs/arm-graalvm-intro/create-a1-instance/create-a1-instance.md

 ## Introduction

-You will take on the persona of an Operations Engineer.
-You will initiate the Oracle cloud environment that will be used to create and deploy your Java EE application.
+You will begin by initiating the Oracle cloud environment that will be used to create and deploy your Java EE application.
 This environment will be contained within a cloud Compartment, and communication within the Compartment will be via a Virtual Cloud Network (VCN).
 The Compartment and VCN will isolate and secure the overall environment.
-You will deploy the Oracle Cloud Infrastructure Arm A1 compute instance to host a Java EE application using the Tomcat 9.0 and MySQL server containers.
+You will create an Ampere A1 compute instance to install and run your applications using GraalVM Enterprise Edition.

 Estimated time: 10 minutes